openshift/cluster-samples-operator/README.md

 The samples operator manages the sample imagestreams and templates stored in the openshift namespace, and any docker credentials, stored as a secret, needed for the imagestreams to import the images they reference.

 On initial startup, the operator will create the default samples resource to initiate the creation of the imagestreams and templates.
-The imagestreams are the RHEL based OCP imagestreams pointing to images on registry.redhat.access.com.
+The imagestreams are the RHEL based OCP imagestreams pointing to images on `registry.redhat.io`.
 Similarly the templates are those categorized as OCP templates.
 When details for obtaining the credentials for registry.redhat.io are finalized, we will begin defaulting to that registry for the imagestreams.

 The samples operator, along with it's configuration resources, are contained within the openshift-cluster-samples-operator namespace.
+With releases before 4.5, the samples operator would copy the install pull secret into the `openshift` namespace to facilitate API Server's imagestream import from `registry.redhat.io`.
+Starting with 4.5 that is no longer required, as the API Server's imagestream import can access the install pull secret for imagestreams in any namespace.
-On startup it will copy the pull secret captured by the install into the "openshift" namespace with the name "samples-registry-credentials" to facilitate imagestream imports.
-An admin can create any additional secret(s) in the openshift namespace as needed (where those secrets contain the content of a docker config.json) needed to facilitate image import.
+Otherwise, an admin can create any additional secret(s) in the openshift namespace as needed (where those secrets contain the content of a docker config.json) needed to facilitate image import, if say they override the registry to something other than `registry.redhat.io`.

 The image for the samples operator contains imagestream and template definitions for the associated OpenShift release.
 Each sample includes an annotation that denotes the OpenShift version that it is compatible with.
 The operator uses this annotation to ensure that each sample matches it's release version.
 Samples outside of its inventory are ignored, as are skipped samples (see below).
 Modifications to any samples that are managed by the operator will be reverted automatically.
 The jenkins images are actually part of the image payload from the install and are tagged into the image streams in question directly.